 The Influence of Missionaries and Religious Leaders

 The 19th century saw European missionaries arriving in Namibia, eager to spread Christianity.
-The German and Finnish Lutheran missionaries played a significant role, and their influence remains strong today.
+German and Finnish Lutheran missionaries played a significant role, and their influence remains strong today.
 Over 80% of Namibians identify as Christian, with Lutheranism taking the lead.
 Roman Catholicism, Anglicanism, and other Protestant denominations also have a firm presence.
-The Dutch Reformed Church, predominantly composed of Afrikaner members, is another significant religious group, contributing to the diverse Christian landscape in Namibia.
+The Dutch Reformed Church, predominantly composed of Afrikaner members, is another significant religious group.
+For historical context, Britannica’s Namibia Religion overview explains how these faiths took root.

 The Enduring Presence of Traditional African Beliefs